e-ucm/rage-auth2/README.md

 This server is part of the [RAGE](http://rageproject.eu/) EU H2020 project (Realizing an Applied Game Ecosystem), and provides authentication and authorization for server-side assets.
 It is a dependency [rage-analytics environment](https://github.com/e-ucm/rage-analytics/), and we recommend it be used by all other server-side assets.

-Note that the rage-analytics environment *already includes* ; if you are already launching the analytics environment, you should not use this script.
+Note that the rage-analytics environment *already includes* all services in this script; _if you are already launching the analytics environment, you should not use this script_.

 ## Hardware and Software Requirements